 ASEAN: strengthened sales organization in Vietnam, expanding services offered to local companies that are rolling out chains and winning contracts for factory cleaning services from Japanese corporations.
+In 2H, the company turned two core companies in China into wholly owned subsidiaries (discussed in more detail below).

-China is the earnings driver of the overseas business, which saw sales expand a healthy 18% YoY.
+China is the earnings driver of the overseas business, which saw sales expand a healthy 30% YoY.
 Sales in China grew an especially robust 25%.
 The focus is on securing relatively lucrative contracts, a strategy which has improved the business portfolio and boosted OPM.
+Overseas OPM in 1H (5.8%) reflected a decline from the full-year level in FY02/18 (7.3%), but this was mainly attributable to upfront spending on a large-scale facility management contract and business restructuring in Malaysia.
+The impact of such spending is expected to persist in Q3 and beyond, and business restructuring efforts should also accelerate.
+Note, however, that profit margins in the China business are steadily growing.

 The small scale of ASEAN operations limits the impact to earnings, but operating profit appears to have declined in both Malaysia and Vietnam.
 Aeon Delight noted operations in Malaysia are struggling while sales in Vietnam are steadily rising.
 It established a track record of winning contracts in Q1 by acquiring projects at Vietnamese industrial parks that host many Japanese companies.
 Going forward, the company looks to pick up other clients at the industrial parks.
-In Malaysia, Aeon Delight acquired a facility management contract for the country's largest resort company; the focus is on whether this will offset sluggish demand from commercial facilities.
+In Malaysia, it looks to streamline the scale of its operations, and is pushing through reforms aimed at sparking renewed growth.